Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Afterglow model: dynamics and emission

 \subsection{Synchrotron Emission Process}

 We assume that both electrons and protons are accelerated by the propagating shock wave, and attain a power-law distribution $N(\gamma) d\gamma \propto \gamma^{-p} d\gamma$ in the range $\gamma_{\min}\leq \gamma \leq \gamma_{\max}$ as they reach the downstream region.
 Here, $p$ is the post-shock spectral index which we consider is similar for both the proton and electron populations.
 Typically, $p$ is assumed to be $p>2$, which is in agreement with both theoretical \citep{1996ApJ...473..204S, PhysRevLett.80.3911, 2000ApJ...542..235K, 2011ApJ...726...75S} and observational analysis of GRB afterglows \citep{2006MNRAS.371.1441S}.
 Let $\gamma_p$ ($\gamma_e$) be the Lorentz factor of a single proton (electron).
 As the particles radiate, they cool.
-The radiative cooling time of a proton having Lorentz factor $\gamma_p$ is
+The radiative cooling time of a particle $x$ (standing for protons or electrons) having Lorentz factor $\gamma_x$ is